 Hi!
 I am a postdoctoral research fellow in International Relations at the University of St. Gallen.
 I hold a PhD degree from the University of Mannheim and an MPhil degree from the University of Oxford.
 I’m particularly interested in the empirical study of human rights violations, international organizations, and of state repression in authoritarian regimes.
 In my doctoral dissertation (defended in February 2022), I conducted an empirical and conceptual study of political imprisonment.
-My research has been published in Journal of Politics, Journal of Peace Research, Journal of Conflict Resolution, Conflict Management and Peace Science, Journal of Global Security Studies, Review of International Organization, International Interactions, and German Politics.
+My research has been published in Journal of Politics, International Studies Quarterly, Journal of Peace Research, Journal of Conflict Resolution, Conflict Management and Peace Science, Journal of Global Security Studies, Review of International Organization, International Interactions, and German Politics.
 I also published blog post and policy briefs on platforms such as the Washington Post Monkey Cage, Political Violence at a Glance, Open Global Rights, and the Oxford University Politics Blog.